 SeaQuest is purpose-built for your intro diving experience, with a semi-submerged rear dive deck and state of the art equipment.
 We carefully choose the best sites for the conditions on the day around the Norman, Saxon and Hastings Reefs to ensure you see the best of the outer reef with its colourful corals, darting fish, turtles, rays and other abundant marine life.

 Keen for even more time in the water?
 Our sister vessel ReefQuest spends up to five hours a day at the outer reef.
 View ReefQuest day trips.

 Includes all equipment and tuition.
 Intro dive participants must be 12 years or older.
-Prices valid from 1st April 2019 to 31st March 2020.
+Prices valid from 1 April 2020 to 31 March 2021.
 Taxes/Levies are per person, per day (subject to change without notice).
-Fee includes: EMC $6.50.
-Fuel, Port, and Administration Charges $13.50.
+Fee includes: Environmental Management Charge (EMC) $7.
+Fuel, Port, and Administration Charges $13.00.

 8am: Check in at Finger B, Cairns Marlin Marina